 Do users know how to get there?
 Is there a clear direction on what to do next (and why)?
 What do users need (motivation, ability, triggers) to get to the next step?

-Keep the signup stage as seamless as possible; you want to eliminate unnecessary points of potential friction (like asking for unnecessary information) and ultimately lower the barrier to signups as much as possible.
+Keep the signup stage as seamless as possible.
+Eliminate unnecessary points of potential friction (like asking for unnecessary information) and ultimately lower the barrier to signups as much as possible.

 Other ways you can reduce product onboarding friction: